wheygladiator/Assignment-2-Final/CODEBOOK.md

 * subject.test <- read.table("./UCI HAR Dataset/test/subject_test.txt")

 ## Identififiers and the code
-The first two columns - Subject and Activity - are Identifiers.
+The first two columns are Identifiers:
-* Subject: the ID of the Subject
+* Subject: the identidy of the Subject
 * Activity: the Name of the Activity performed by the subject when measurements were taken

-#feature and activity
+# My code
 * activity.labels <- read.table("./UCI HAR Dataset/activity_labels.txt", colClasses="character")
 * features  <- read.table("./UCI HAR Dataset/features.txt", colClasses="character")'